pjbroad/el-build-methods/windows-10/msys2/README.md

 ## Building the client

 Now we can build the client.
 This step can be repeated if you make changes to the client code.
-The script downloads the source code from git into a local repository that you can keep up to date using standard git commands.
+When run for the first time, the script downloads the source code from git into a local repository.
+You can keep this copy up to date using standard git commands.

 ```
 cd ~/el-build-methods/windows-10/msys2